rencap12/LC_Practice_Python/README.md

-A cumulative record for my reference of LC and Python practice from Replit
+A cumulative record for my reference of LC and Python practice via Replit from CodePath